janpio/janpio.dev/prisma+planetscale.md

 - [Branching of databases](https://docs.planetscale.com/concepts/branching) similar to git
 - [Schema management workflow](https://docs.planetscale.com/concepts/nonblocking-schema-changes)  with "deploy requets" (similar to GitHub's Pull Requests)

-At they same time, the [pricing model introduced by them](https://www.planetscale.com/pricing) is also quite revolutionary for a database product:
+At they same time, the [pricing model introduced by them](https://www.planetscale.com/pricing) is also quite nice for a database product:

 - awesome free tier (3 databases, and a _lot_ of storage, reads and writes)
 - if you exceed that, the real pricing is simple and usage based